auri-the-jelly/SaveHaven/README.md

     cd SaveHaven
     pip install -e .

-Currently only supports Linux and Heroic launcher games.
+Currently only supports Linux and Heroic launcher games and Minecraft.

 ## Working On

 #### Currently
 --------------

-Minecraft
+Nothing.

 #### Planned
 ------------